Oru Inlet folding kayak [ULTIMATE 2-YEAR REVIEW]

 In terms of the scoring a great deal on the Oru Inlet kayak, I’ve seen pricing for this folding boat go as low as $799 and as high as $999, depending on the season and holiday (such as a Black Friday sale).

-Pro tip: Sign up for Oru’s text message list, so you can get the latest updates on their sales.
-You can unsubscribe at any time.
+Pro tip: Sign up for Oru’s text message list, so you can get the latest updates on their limited time sales.
+You can unsubscribe at any time, and it’s really the best way to stay in the loop and save some money on a folding kayak.

 Oftentimes, the company will keep the price the same but throw in a free paddle to sweeten the deal.
 As mentioned before, if you buy directly through Oru, you can buy a bundle package and finance if that’s helpful for your budget.